Eoinocal/Halite/Readme.txt

 Halite (named after the mineral) is a BitTorrent client based on Arvid Norberg's excellent libtorrent library from Rasterbar Software.
-The program also relies on the Boost libraries and on my own libHTTP for the still to be implemented remote control interface from Java-enabled (MIDP 1.0) mobile phones.
+The program also relies on the Boost libraries.

 Features: